====== Regression Models ======

 If any regularities are noticed, whether a simple variance increase or cyclic nature, they point to something the model does not consider.
 It might point to a lack of data, i.e., other factors that influence the modelled process, but they are not part of the model, which is therefore exposed through the nature of the error distribution.
 It also might point to an oversimplified look at the problem, and more complex models should be considered.
 In any of the mentioned cases, a deeper analysis should be considered.

-In a more general way the linear model might be described with the following equation:
+In a more general way, the linear model might be described with the following equation:

 Here, the error is considered to be normally distributed around 0, with its standard deviation sigma and variance sigma squared.
-Variance provides at least a numerical insight into the error distribution; therefore, it should be considered as an indicator for further analysis.
-Unfortunately, the true value of sigma is not known; therefore, its estimated value should be used:
+Variance provides at least a numerical insight into the error distribution; therefore, it should be considered an indicator for further analysis.
+Unfortunately, the true value of sigma is not known; thus, its estimated value should be used:

 Here, the variance estimated value's expected value equals the true variance value: